Small Business Administration (SBA) loans have some of the lowest interest rates for business financing.

 SBA 7(a) Loan Program

-To secure a loan through the SBA 7(a) loan program, check to see if your business is considered small by the SBA.
-The SBA has a section on its website that can help small business owners check whether they’ve classified their enterprise correctly.
-The agency features an online size standard tool to help potential loan applicants check whether they can classify themselves as a small business.
+To secure a loan through the SBA 7(a) loan program, check if your business is considered small by the SBA.
+The agency features an online size standards tool to help potential loan applicants check whether they can classify themselves as small businesses.

 There are other requirements you also have to satisfy.
 For instance:

-- It must be physically located in the US or its territories
+- Be physically located in the U.S. or its territories

 - You must want the loan for a legitimate business reason

-As with any other business loan, if you’re applying for a 7(a) SBA Loan, you’ll have to show documents like your: financial statement, a business plan and a personal financial statement.
-However, the SBA does say that:
+As with any other business loan, if you’re applying for a 7(a) SBA loan, you’ll have to show documents such as financial statements and a business plan.

 What Determines SBA 7(a) Loan Rates?